 *Department Chair.
 Office: 415F Milbank; phone: 854-0114; email: firstname.lastname@example.org

-Professor Tara Well, Associate Professor of Psychology, is currently writing a book called “The Power of Self-Reflection” which presents a technique that demonstrates the power of gazing at one’s own reflection in the mirror.
+Professor Tara Well is currently writing a book called “The Power of Self-Reflection” which presents a technique that demonstrates the power of gazing at one’s own reflection in the mirror.
 As a motivational psychologist, she has been using the technique with individuals and in research studies at Barnard College and Columbia University.
 Her research finds that gazing at one’s reflection in the mirror without an agenda actually reduces stress, anxiety and depression and increases self-compassion.
 Professor Well is a motivational psychologist with expertise in the areas of nonverbal communication, meditation, and emotional regulation.

 Office: 415E Milbank, phone: 854‑5271; email: email@example.com